 As part of the October 2007 \$20 million issuance of the Convertible Debentures, we issued warrants to both the investors in the Convertible Debentures and to the bank that assisted us as placement agent (together, the "2007 Warrants").
 Warrants granted to the placement agent were cancelled in December 2010 as a result of the placement agent's exchange of its warrants against a certain number of ADSs.
 In accordance with ASC 815, the 2007 Warrants were classified as a liability because the Company would have been required to settle them on a net cash basis upon the occurrence of certain events outside the control of the Company.
 We accounted for the 2007 Warrants based on their fair value at inception date, with subsequent changes in fair value recorded as financial earnings (or loss) at each balance sheet date.
 We used a Black & Scholes pricing model to determine the fair value of the 2007 Warrants.
 The application of the model to the 2007 Warrants required the use of subjective assumptions, including historical share price volatility, the expected life of the 2007 Warrants, our risk-free interest rate, and the liquidity discount factor.
 A change in one or more of these assumptions would have resulted in a material change to the estimated fair value of the warrants issued to the investors.
-Pursuant to the January 2012 Exchange Agreement, the 2007 Warrants were cancelled on January 19, 2012 and January 2012 Warrants have been issued.
+Pursuant to the January 2012 Exchange Agreement, the 2007 Warrants were cancelled on January 19, 2012 and January 2012 Warrants have been issued, all 408,691 January 2012 Warrants were exercised on January 16, 2013.
 In the March 2012 Placement, the Company also issued the March 2012 Warrants.
-The accounting policy described above will not apply to the January 2012 Warrants or the March 2012 Warrants.
-See "- Convertible Debentures" above and Notes 1-21, 14, 20 and 31 to our consolidated financial statements for a detailed description of the fair value calculations and the proforma impacts of the January 2012 Exchange.
+See "- Convertible Debentures" above and Notes 1-21, 14, 16 and 19 to our consolidated financial statements.